Bearded dragons with their inquisitive eyes and charming personalities, have a unique way of winning our hearts.

-Both dandelion greens and flowers are safe and highly nutritious for your bearded dragon to eat.
-Just be mindful of where you source them, and avoid any flowers or greens which have been coated in pesticides or herbicides.
+Dandelion greens, in particular, are a nutritious option, but the stems might not be the best choice for bearded dragons.
+Also, be mindful of where you source them, and avoid any flowers or greens that have been coated in pesticides or herbicides.
 Wash them thoroughly and cut them into bite-sized pieces before feeding.

 To learn more about dandelion greens and how they should ideally fit into your bearded dragon’s diet, keep reading!